 However, your former employer will likely not pay their share of premiums as they did when you worked there.
 You will be responsible for the full premium amount under COBRA.
 This will raise your cost at a time when you may have trouble affording health insurance.

 Other options for health insurance include:

 - Using your partner’s coverage through their job

 - Check if you qualify for state Medicaid coverage

 For group life insurance and disability coverage, many employers enable you to continue those policies on an individual basis.
 You will have to pay the full premium amount with an employer subsidy.
 In some cases, you may also be required to go through underwriting.

 If you don’t have your own individual policies, strongly consider adding those coverages as your finances allow.
-You can add an individual life policy now, but applying for individual disability insurance you are back to working 30+ hours per week.
+You can add an individual term life insurance policy now, but applying for individual disability insurance will have to wait until you are back to working 30+ hours per week.

 While dealing with insurance is anything but desirable, it's important to take these steps immediately.
 That way, unemployment will not eliminate your insurance coverage while you work diligently to get back to work.

 Joel Palmer is a freelance writer and personal finance expert who focuses on the mortgage, insurance, financial services, and technology industries.
 He spent the first 10 years of his career as a business and financial reporter.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.